Mutual position of two smooth quadrics over finite fields: Introduction

 \begin{thm} Let $q$ be an odd prime power.
 Let $C, D$ be two distinct irreducible conics defined over $\F_q$.
 The number of points $P$ in $\mathbb{P}^2(\F_q)$ external to $C$ but internal to $D$ is $\frac{q^2}{4} + O(q^{3/2})$. \end{thm}

-The prediction in the theorem is intuitive: the ``probability" for a point $P$ to be internal or external should be equally likely, leading to $\frac{1}{4}$ chances that $P$ is external to $C$ but internal to $D$.
+The prediction in the theorem is intuitive: the ``probability" that a point $P$ is internal or external should be equally likely, leading to a $\frac{1}{4}$ chance that $P$ is external to $C$ but internal to $D$.
 Since the number of points in $\mathbb{P}^2(\F_q)$ is $q^2+q+1$, the leading term $\frac{q^2}{4}$ in the theorem is reasonable.
-In the analysis, we should avoid points $P$ which lie on either of the two conics (as the definitions of internal/external do not apply to such points); however, the number of such points is at most $2(q+1)$, which is absorbed by the error term $O(q^{3/2})$.
-In the next paragraph, we will consider the higher-dimensional version of this question.
+In the analysis, we should avoid points $P$ that lie on either of the two conics (as the definitions of internal/external do not apply to such points); however, the number of such points is at most $2(q+1)$, which is absorbed by the error term $O(q^{3/2})$.
+In the next paragraph, we consider the higher-dimensional version of this question.